leonlpz/EEG-Based-Supported-Diagnosis-of-ADHD-using-Subject-Specific-HMMs-and-Stationary-RKHS-Embeddings/README.md

 ## Key results

 Under the nested cross-validation protocol, the strongest configurations reach a balanced accuracy of approximately **73.5%** (95% CI [69.8, 77.0]), with label-permutation tests confirming significance (*p* < 0.001).
-Single hold-out estimates run substantially higher, and the spread across protocols (roughly 22 percentage points) is itself reported as evidence of evaluation-rigor sensitivity.
-Detailed per-topology, per-kernel, and per-classifier tables are in `experiment2_section.pdf` (repeated K-fold CV) and `experiment3_section.pdf` (nested CV).
+Single hold-out estimates run substantially higher, and the spread between protocols is itself reported as evidence of evaluation-rigor sensitivity.
+Detailed per-topology, per-kernel, and per-classifier tables are in `experiment3_section.pdf` (nested CV).

 ---